commonsharp/SurvivalProject-Server/README.md

 * Added TCPHandler, UDPHandler, LoginHandler, LobbyHandler and GameHandler to extend GenericHandler.
 * Added a function processPacket that's being called right after interpretBytes.
+* Changed the big constants class into enums.
 * Renamed AttackUDP to ForwardMessageHandler.
 * newState was renamed to getNewState and was also moved to Cryptography class.
 * Deleted ExtendedInputStream and used a normal InputStream instead.